Home/WNBA

 Imago

-Michael Porter Jr. has had a busy offseason this year, appearing on various podcasts and livestreams, making remarks that several fans have deemed outrageous.
-His most recent appearance on the Ball in the Family podcast sparked the latest outcry; Porter claimed that, as an 8th grader, he could dominate future WNBA players, quickly drawing criticism from players and media alike, who viewed the statement as being made in poor taste.
+Michael Porter Jr. has had a busy offseason this year.
+Well, somewhat.
+His appearance on the Ball in the Family podcast sparked the latest outcry after he claimed that, as an 8th grader, he could dominate future WNBA players.
+Of course, that didn’t sit well, and WNBA legend Angel McCoughtry had a choice of words for him.

 Watch What’s Trending Now!

-The most recent response came from WNBA legend Angel McCoughtry, who addressed Porter’s comments head-on.
-“You was dominating against a woman in the eighth grade.
+Addressing Porter’s comments head-on, the 39-year-old said, “You was dominating against a woman in the eighth grade.
 What does he want?
 Does he want a cookie?
 You want a medal for that?
 The only thing that should be coming out of a man’s mouth about a woman is uplifting her.”
-Her words highlighted the inappropriate nature of taking pride in overpowering female athletes.

 ADVERTISEMENT

-Beyond the physical toll, McCoughtry also reflected on previous and current NBA legends, and how they have historically uplifted their female counterparts.
+Beyond the physical toll, McCoughtry also reflected on previous and current NBA legends and how they have historically uplifted their female counterparts.
+As a matter of fact, we have seen several NBA players attending WNBA games frequently.
 “If you notice real quick, the elites: Kobe don’t say this kind of stuff about us.
 He never did.
 He only uplifted us and supported us.
 Bron don’t talk that kind of stuff.
 Why the elites don’t talk like that?

 ADVERTISEMENT